|Title:||Special Education Research and Development Center on Reading Instruction for Deaf and Hard of Hearing Students|

 |Award Period:||07/01/2012-06/30/2019||Award Amount:||$10,000,000|

 |Goal:||Multiple Goals||Award Number:||R324C120001|

-Projects: The Center's primary research will involve three sets of studies across Years 1–5: (1) an identification study, (2) iterative design studies, and (3) a promise study.
+Projects: The Center's primary research will involve three sets of studies: (1) an identification study, (2) iterative design studies, and (3) promise studies.

 Focused Program of Research: